Did you receive a "phishy" email? Report it.

 For more, watch this quick 2-minute video: Update Software for Safety

-Did you answer the Cybersecurity Word Search and Crossword that were emailed to all students and employees on Monday, October 2 and want to check your answers?
-Here are the answer keys: Word Search Answer Key and Crossword Answer Key Thank you for taking them time to learn more about cybersecurity terms!
+Did you answer the Cybersecurity puzzles that were emailed to all students and employees on Tuesday, October 1 and want to check your answers?
+Here is the Answer Key.
+Thank you for taking them time to learn more about cybersecurity terms!